 Most dogs will test positive for the condition by four years of age, but it can occur at any time in a dog’s life.
 This condition is called autoimmune thyroiditis There is a strong genetic component to this disease.
-Other cases of hypothyroidism of unknown cause are referred to as being idiopathic hypothyroidism.
+Other causes of hypothyroidism of unknown cause are referred to as being idiopathic hypothyroidism.

 Lymphoma is a cancer of the lymph glands and is the third most common cancers among dogs.
 It is especially prevalent in certain breeds.
 Dogs will usually have palpable tumors and will exhibit weight loss and fever.
 It will ultimately be fatal if not treated.

 Treatment with various chemotherapy drugs can put it into remission.
-A little over half of dogs treated with chemotherapy will receive life-extending remissions.
+A little over half of the dogs treated with chemotherapy will receive life-extending remissions.
 About a quarter of dogs treated with chemotherapy will survive two years.
 Recent research has indicated a genetic cause of some lymphomas (e.g. Golden Retrievers have the highest incidence of lymphoma of any breed.)

 Progressive retinal atrophy

 Progressive retinal atrophy is a genetic condition that causes permanent blindness in dogs.
 Dogs will first exhibit trouble with navigating at night.
-As the rods of the eye deteriorate, the dog’s vision worsens.
+As the rods of the eye deteriorates, the dog’s vision worsens.
 There is no cure for the condition.
 A dog with the condition will eventually go blind.

 This eye disease has different genetic components.
 One type is caused by a dominant gene.
 There is a test for this type of PRA in bullmastiffs.
 Another type occurs by way of recessive inheritance.
 Some breeds can be tested to determine whether they are carriers of this second type.
 Bullmastiffs aren’t currently tested for the recessive type.

 There are many different types of arthritis.
 Some kinds are autoimmune illnesses (like rheumatoid arthritis).
 Osteoarthritis is a disease that affects dogs much in the way it does humans.
 It is a disease that involves inflammation and pain of the joints because of wear and tear on the joints.
-Older dogs and overweight dogs have more risk in developing this painful illness.
+Older dogs and overweight dogs have more risk of developing this painful illness.

 Damage to joints caused by arthritis is not reversible.
-Typically dogs will display symptoms like difficulty changing positions (e.g. morning stiffness) or a general slowing down or avoidance of weight bearing on painful joints.
+Typically dogs will display symptoms like difficulty changing positions (e.g. morning stiffness) or a general slowing down or avoidance of weight-bearing on painful joints.
 Treatment involves the use of nonsteroidal anti-inflammatory drugs (NSAIDs), prednisone or antibiotics (especially for infectious arthritis.)

-Gastric dilatation volvulus (bloat)
+Gastric dilatation-volvulus (bloat)

 Bloat is a life-threatening illness.
-In bloat the stomach is distended and then twisted on its axis cutting off blood flow.
+In bloat, the stomach is distended and then twisted on its axis cutting off blood flow.
 If it isn’t treated, a dog will simply go into shock and die.

 Symptoms include nonproductive vomiting and progressive weakness.
 Bloat is more common in the wide-chested breed of dogs.
 Its cause is not completely known, but it is thought to occur when dogs take in excessive air when drinking or eating.
 Preventive measures involve such things as putting a ball in the middle of a food dish to slow a dog down when it eats.
 Slow feeders are also a thing.
 If bloat is suspected, the dog should be taken in for immediate veterinary treatment.
 A vet will run a tube down the gullet of a dog to relieve the twisting of the stomach and release the air.